vercel/swr/README.md

 ### Multiple Arguments

-In some scenarios, we need to pass multiple arguments (can be any value or object) to the `fetcher` function.
+In some scenarios, it's useful pass multiple arguments (can be any value or object) to the `fetcher` function.
 For example:

 ```js
 const token = props.token